CyanSalt/module-federation-plugin/README.md

 This project is forked from [alibaba/module-federation4](https://github.com/alibaba/module-federation4).

+> [!WARNING]
-**WARNING: This package is not yet stable and implements only a very limited number of features in the standard module federation.
-Please take special care before using it in a production environment.**
+> This package is not yet stable and implements **only a very limited number of features in the standard module federation**.
+Please take special care before using it in a production environment.

 ## Usage